Introduction:

 - Decoupling valves

-- Pressure sensors for brake pressure working circuit and simulator circuit
+- Pressure gauges for brake pressure working circuit and simulator circuit

 - Brake fluid reservoir